Mukilanbalamurugan/19CS302_Module_6/Ex no_26.md

-# EX 30 C program to add two integer elements in an array using realloc() and that array already has three elements.
+# EX 26 C program demonstrating a self-referential structure where an employee has a pointer to their manager.
 ## DATE:
 ## AIM:
-To write a C program to add two integer elements in an array using realloc() and that array already has three elements.
+To write a C program to demonstrate a self-referential structure where an employee has a pointer to their manager.

 ## Algorithm:
 1. Start.
-2. Declare array size
-3. Initialize array elements using malloc()
-4. Update array size using realloc()
+2. Create a structure and data member using pointer.
+3. Prompt the user to enter a value.
-5. Print the result.
+4. Print the structure values.
-6. End.
+5. End.

 ### Developed By:
 ```